Can you still enter this race?

 Can anyone enter?

 Yes.
 Entries are welcomed from across the globe.

 Can I enter the AAI National 24-Hr Championship?

-To qualify for the championship you must be eligible to hold an Irish passport and be a member of an athletics club north or south.
+To qualify for the championship you must be a registered member of an affiliated athletics club north or south.
 To be crowned National Champion, distances of 200k(men) 180k(women) will need to be achieved.
-There will be Age-Group winners recognised for the first time.
+Age-Group winners will be re recognised .